apache/seatunnel/docs/en/configuration/input-plugins/Kafka.md

 ##### consumer [string]

-In addition to the above parameters that must be specified for the consumer client, you can also specify multiple kafka's consumer parameters covering [consumerconfigs](http://kafka.apache.org/10/documentation.html#consumerconfigs)
+In addition to the above parameters that must be specified for the consumer client, you can also specify multiple kafka's consumer parameters described in [consumerconfigs](http://kafka.apache.org/10/documentation.html#consumerconfigs)

-The way to specify parameters is to use the prefix "consumer" before the original parameter.
+The way to specify parameters is to use the prefix "consumer" before the parameter.
 For example, `rebalance.max.retries` is specified as: `consumer.rebalance.max.retries = 100`.If you do not specify these parameters, it will be set the default values according to Kafka documentation

 ### Examples